holochain/launcher-tauri/README.md

 # Holochain Launcher

-A cross-platform executable that launches a local Holochain conductor, and installs and opens apps.
+A cross-platform executable that launches a local Holochain conductor, and lets you install and run Holochain apps.

 > Feedback is immensely welcome in the [issues section](https://github.com/holochain/launcher/issues).